sayinathk/sayinathk.github.io/_posts/2024-08-24-My-learnings-on-investing-so-far.md

 ### Basic Terms introduction

 **Revenue** :   total amount of money a business makes from selling its products or services.
-**Gross profit** :  money a business makes after subtracting the cost of making and selling its products or services i.e revenue - cost of goods
+**Gross profit** :  money a business makes after subtracting the cost of making and selling its products or services i.e revenue - cost of goods.
 **Operating Expense** (Opex) : day-to-day costs of running a business.
 Think of it as the money you spend to keep the lights on and the business running smoothly
-**Capital Expense** (Capex) : expenses that would give revenue over the next years.
+**Capital Expense** (Capex) : expenses that would result in revenue, over the next years.
 Eg - expense of buying a factory
 Note: While Opex affects net profit directly, Capex does not.
 Capex goes into the balance sheet as an asset.
 Over time, it gets subtracted from the income statement as depreciation (for tangible assets) or amortization (for intangible assets).
 **Net Profit**: Accounting profits (Company doesnt necessarily receive this amount as cash in hand).
 Can be calculated as,